2022-DEV1-017/DevelopmentBooks/README.md

         mvn clean install

-   Or you can build and package and skip running tests using the following command:
+   Or you can build and package it without running tests using the following command:

         mvn clean install -DskipTests